josefdlange/validict/README.rst

 5) Calling ``validate`` as above with the keyword parameter ``quiet=True`` will return ``False`` instead of raising ``FailedValidationError`` on validation failure.

+6) Allowing a ``None`` type as a ``dict`` value or as a member of a ``tuple`` signifies that the value is optional.
+Using it in a ``tuple`` allows you to declare that the value can either be matching some type or otherwise can be nothing at all.

+7) (*Undemonstrated*) Your template can declare scalar values as well.
+   So if all inputs must have some specific K/V pair, you can declare that.